 We have to give credit where credit is due – McKinsey is trying to make recruiting (somewhat) fun.
-One of the more recent additions to McKinsey’s recruiting process is the McKinsey Digital Assessment (also known as a the McKinsey Problem Solving Game), a video game that is used to assess a candidate’s cognitive abilities.
+One of the more recent additions to McKinsey’s recruiting process is the McKinsey Digital Assessment (also known as the McKinsey Problem Solving Game or “Solve”), a video game that is used to assess a candidate’s cognitive abilities.

 This digital test is a way for McKinsey to screen candidates in a way that removes cognitive bias and identifies top candidates before any further time is invested in phone and in-person interviews.
 McKinsey consultants have busy schedules, so it’s only expected that they create ways to save themselves time, right?

 Of course, it’s not all just fun and games.
 The McKinsey Digital Assessment was thoughtfully and carefully put together by the world’s top consulting firm to filter out candidates.
 Like most parts of the recruiting process, preparation is crucial.

-To that end, here’s an overview of the McKinsey Digital Assessment and what you can expect when taking the exam.
+To that end, here’s an overview of the McKinsey Digital Assessment (or Solve) and what you can expect when taking the exam.

 The Why Behind the McKinsey Digital Assessment